MPhil/PhD

 Anthropology

-How do I choose between MRes and MPhil/PhD?
+How do I choose between the MRes and MPhil/PhD?

-Normally research students register for the MRes in order to complete the requisite training for carrying out a doctoral research project.
+Normally research students register for the MRes in order to complete the requisite training to carry out a doctoral research project.
 You then transfer to MPhil status after completing your MRes dissertation in September (or in your second year if you are part-time).

 MPhil-registered students audit the same research training modules as MRes students without assessment.
 They prepare material for their formal ‘upgrade’ viva to PhD status, which may allow them to upgrade to PhD status and fieldwork or other forms of data-collection in that year (not before May), but usually not before the end of that first year.